email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 ### Encourage email clients to build their own

 We think this would be a very valuable feature to build directly into the email clients.
 We’re hoping this project will help encourage the email clients to follow suit and build their own.
+Outlook does already have [Immersive Reader](https://support.microsoft.com/en-au/topic/open-immersive-reader-for-outlook-9249595c-4b9d-4f27-9f59-bc590a6152da) however, I've found it to be unintuitive to use and it can be quite hard to find in the user interface.

+A few of the benefits we see, with a native reader view inside the email clients include;

+* Users can consume content when rendering unexpectedly break because of an email client bug.
+* Users can consume content when rendering break because sender included a bug in their code.
+* It would be available on native mobile/desktop apps rather than just in the browser.

 The code is all open source so if you are from an email client, please feel free to read over it.

 ## What next

-In the future we are hoping to add support for more email clients and support for more browsers as well as looking at any feedback we get from users.
-But the EMC members behind this have day jobs as well as other commitments, so don’t expect a lot of updates.
+This is a free and open-source project, and updates can be slow.
+In the future we are hoping to add support for more email clients as well as looking at any feedback we get from users.

 However if you are interested on working on this project or have more ideas for it, please check out the [Email Reader View Github page](https://github.com/email-markup-consortium/email-reader-view) and get in touch.